Migrant refugee camp crisis

 Please note that Fidelity Charitable is working to ensure grants designated for Ukraine relief comply with current U.S. sanctions in the region.
 Grant processing times may take longer than usual as we conduct our due diligence.
 Thank you for your patience.

-As millions of Ukrainians flee the violence, food, water, shelter and hygiene essentials are urgently needed for both those entering neighboring countries and those trapped or displaced within Ukraine.
-Cash assistance, legal assistance, advocacy and protection are also needed.
+Food, water, shelter, and hygiene essentials are urgently needed for both those entering neighboring countries and those trapped or displaced within Ukraine.
+Cash assistance, legal assistance, and protection are also needed.
 Children make up a large portion of Ukrainian refugees and have specific emotional support and protection needs, as well as family reunification needs for those who have been separated from their families during their journey.

-Both refugees and internally-displaced people in Ukraine will need physical and mental health support.
-Medicines, medical supplies and medical staff are needed to respond to urgent health needs.
-Additionally, COVID-19 remains a risk.
+Both refugees and internally displaced people in Ukraine need physical and mental health support.
+Medicines, medical supplies, and medical staff are needed to respond to urgent health needs.

 Supply/logistical response